SuperLonci/FitComDoc/SRS/SAD.md

 We are implementing our Android App basend on the MVC-architecture.
 We are working on making the implementation even clearer, because so far we only make partial use of the models.

 ### Backend
 We decided to implement our backend with nestJS.
 We decided to use nestJS because our web-frontend will be implemented with Angular.
-Angular and NestJS will be implemented with TypeScript so we think it's the best choice to learn both most effective.
+Angular and NestJS will be implemented with TypeScript and they have the same architectural design patterns so we think it's the best choice to learn both most effective.

 ### Frontend
 We will implement our app in Android and IOS.